notrab/awesome-headless-commerce/README.md

 ## CMS

-- [Plasmic](https://plasmic.app) &mdash; Headless CMS plus full visual page builder that lets you drag and drop React components from your own codebase, so content editors can create landing pages and more without any developer involvement.
-- [GraphCMS](https://graphcms.com) &mdash; Move away from legacy solutions to the GraphQL native Headless CMS - and deliver omnichannel content API first.
 - [Prismic](https://prismic.io) &mdash; Make your website editable for the whole team.
 - [ButterCMS](https://buttercms.com) &mdash; Easy to use marketing dashboard.
 Fast content API for modern apps.
 - [Sanity](https://www.sanity.io) &mdash; Sanity is the ultimate content platform that helps teams dream big and deliver quickly.